catmaid/CATMAID/sphinx-doc/source/installation.rst

     wget --quiet -O - ${PG_KEY_URL} | sudo apt-key add -
     sudo apt-get update

-While Python 3.5 is supported, we recommend the use of Python 3.6.
+While newer Python versions are supported, we recommend the use of Python 3.6, because that's what we have most experience with at the moment.
 To be able to install it on Ubuntu 16.04 and earlier, the following needs to be done::

     sudo add-apt-repository ppa:deadsnakes/ppa